Working with Templates

 - Share templates within your organization

-- Modify templates without affecting the original
+- Start a new flyer from a reusable layout without affecting the original

 Using Templates